jacubero/aws-architect-associate/docs/intro.rst

 * Learn from these and other operational events to improve your responses.

-* Because infrastructure is code, you can detect when documentation is out of date and even generate documentation and include annotations to enable its use and automation.
+* Anticipate failure.
+Because infrastructure is code, you can detect when documentation is out of date and even generate documentation and include annotations to enable its use and automation.

 Performance efficiency
 ======================